advpetc/tech_notes/docs/about.md

 # About

-Hi, I'm Haoyang Chen (陈颢阳).
+Hi, I'm Pete Chen.
 I major in Computer Science and Engineering.

 Ping me AT peterchen.xyz.